realranjan/RAG-Powered-First-Aid-Chatbot-for-Diabetes-Cardiac-Renal-Emergencies/README.md

 3.  **Answer Generation:** Produce ≤ 250-word response with: condition, first-aid steps, key medicine(s), and source citations.
 All answers are always prefixed with a clinical disclaimer.

 ## Focus Areas

+The chatbot is designed to answer any question about the following emergencies:

 *   **Diabetes:** Type 1, Type 2, Gestational, ketoacidosis, hypoglycaemia.
 *   **Cardiac:** Myocardial infarction, angina, arrhythmia, heart failure.